 The Federalists, led largely by Alexander Hamilton, favored a pro-British stance.
 They figured good relations with their former “mother” would help avoid war and establish the US as a primary trade partner.

 The Democratic-Republicans, led by Thomas Jefferson, instead favored a pro-French stance.
-The “Jeffersonians” did not trust the British and wanted to maintain close ties with the French, their allies in the revolution.
+The “Jeffersonian Democrats” didn’t trust the British and wanted to maintain close ties with their French allies from the revolution.